 There’s still a bit of finding yourself left to be done.
 And no, a solo trip to a secluded place won’t have all the answers you’re looking for.
-You might be convincing yourself, “Leaving the potential unrealized of this emotional connection we have won’t be a wise decision” when you’re the one who needs to find yourself.
+You might be convincing yourself, “Leaving the potential of this emotional connection unrealized won’t be a wise decision”, when you’re the one who needs to find yourself.

 Maybe you won’t even realize that you let a perfectly good partner slip by till you meet a potential new one.
 If that does happen, try not to kick yourself too hard and tell yourself that it would have ended up worse had you forced yourself into it.
-Ever tried using a different Tupperware lid for a separate container?
+Ever tried making mismatched Tupperware lid and box fit?
 Doesn’t fit too well, does it?

 7. The scary beast called ‘commitment’